Skip to content

 This agent follows the Decision Layer principle: each decision is either rule-based, AI-assisted, or explicitly assigned to a human - and the human spots are reserved for engagement campaign approval and diverse slate review.

-A Talent Acquisition Director discovers in a routine ICO audit that the LinkedIn Recruiter Talent Pipeline holds 47,000 candidate records harvested over four years from cold outreach + recruitment events + speculative applications + silver medallists.
-Fewer than 12 percent carry documented consent under EU GDPR Article 6(1)(a) + Article 7.
-The remainder were imported without lawful basis classification, no retention boundary, no Article 13 transparency notice.
-The same week the head of sourcing receives an EEOC charge alleging disparate impact: a candidate alleges Eightfold AI Skill Cloud systematically suppresses applications from candidates over 50 years old.
+A Talent Acquisition Director discovers in a routine ICO audit that the LinkedIn Recruiter Talent Pipeline holds 47,000 candidate records harvested over four years from cold outreach, recruitment events, speculative applications, and silver medallists.
+Fewer than 12 percent carry documented consent under GDPR.
+The rest were imported with no lawful-basis classification, no retention boundary, and no transparency notice.
+The same week, the head of sourcing receives an EEOC charge alleging that an AI skill-matching tool systematically suppresses applications from candidates over 50.
 EEOC counsel cites Mobley v.
-Workday and demands four-fifths rule analysis of pool-to-requisition progression rates by protected class.
+Workday and demands a four-fifths-rule analysis of pool-to-requisition progression by protected class.

 The problem is not negligence by individual recruiters.
 It describes the normal state of talent pool infrastructure built between 2018 and 2024: LinkedIn Recruiter saved searches, iCIMS CRM nurture campaigns, Beamery employer brand engagement, Greenhouse Talent Pool for silver medallists, Phenom Career Site captures, Gem cold outreach, Eightfold AI Skill Cloud recommendations.
 Each platform has its own consent capture, its own retention default, its own segmentation logic, its own audit trail (or none).

-Two of the three core components - lawful basis classification engine and retention orchestration - are generic infrastructure.
-Every agent in the Decision Layer that processes candidate data needs documented lawful basis with retention boundaries.
-The Audit Compliance Agent needs proof - the audit trail of lawful basis + consent capture + retention boundary + erasure event provides it.
-The Employee Data Management Agent needs chain-of-deletion verification - the retention orchestration provides it.
+Two of the three core components - the lawful-basis classification engine and retention orchestration - are generic infrastructure that every candidate-data agent in the Decision Layer needs.
+The Audit Compliance Agent draws its proof from the resulting audit trail, and the Employee Data Management Agent reuses the chain-of-deletion verification.

 At a glance

-• EU GDPR Article 6 lawful basis classification per source + Article 7 consent + Article 17 right to erasure orchestration
+• GDPR lawful-basis classification per source, with consent capture and Article 17 erasure orchestration

-• EU AI Act 2024/1689 Annex III Point 4(a) recruitment AI considerations + Mobley v.
-Workday vendor liability mitigation
+• EU AI Act recruitment classification with Mobley v.
+Workday vendor-liability mitigation

 Decision-Maker Distribution Talent-Pool-Management